 U.S. Constitution Notebooking Journal – Deluxe Edition: With the U.S. Constitution Notebooking Journal – Deluxe Edition, students have the opportunity to take a closer look at the entire U.S. Constitution, a few sections at a time.
 Space is given for students to record their answers to dozens of questions about the articles and amendments.
 This deluxe notebooking journal also includes the full text of the U.S. Constitution.
 Many of the answers to the questions can be found in the text itself, but some require minimal independent research.
 100 pages total.

 Draw and Explore History: People of the American Revolution, Vol. 1: The Draw and Explore History series is a great way to combine art and history.
 A short description of ten different men and women from the American Revolution is given.
 Each is followed by a picture of the person on a grid.
-Next, students can do one or both of the assignments that follow.
-They can draw half of the portrait in a grid that shows half of the picture, or they can draw the portrait on an empty grid.
+Next, students can do one or all of the assignments that follow.
+They can draw half of the image in a grid that shows the left half of the picture, half of the image in a grid that shows the right half of the picture, or the entire image on an empty grid.
+This makes the unit completely flexible for both left-handed and right-handed students.
 Ten review questions and an answer key are also included.
 People included are Samuel Adams, Patrick Henry, John Jay, Thomas Jefferson, James Armistead Lafayette, Marquis de Lafayette, Rufus Putnam, Haym Salomon, George Washington, and Martha Washington.
-26 pages total.
+31 pages total.

 Leaders of the American Revolution Notebooking Journal: With the Leaders of the American Revolution Notebooking Journal, students have the opportunity to investigate 76 men and women who were key figures in the Revolutionary War.
 Students can learn about these men and women and record their date and place of birth, date and place of death, whether they supported the American or British side, what their significant contribution to history was, whether they were military or civilian, and interesting facts about the individual.
 79 pages total.